mikoskinen/Blazor.EventAggregator/readme.md

 # Blazor.EventAggregator

 Blazor.EventAggregator is a lightweight Event Aggregator for Blazor.
-Blazor is an upcoming technology included in ASP.NET Core 3.0 (currently in Preview 9).

-*8.9.2019: Updated to work with .NET Core v3.0.0-preview9*
+*25.9.2019: Updated to work with .NET Core v3.0.0*

 Event aggregator is used for indirect component to component communication.
 In event aggregator pattern you have message/event publishers and subscribers.
 In the case of Blazor, component can publish its events and other component(s) can react to those events.